adaltas/node-nikita/src/file/download.coffee.md

   File, HTTP URL, FTP, GIT repository.
 File is the default protocol if source is provided without any.
 * `target` (path)
-  Path where the file is downloaded.
+  Path where to write the destination file.
 * `uid`
   User name or id who owns the target file.